jesus-code/bible-quiz/README.md

 **Note**:

-* Replace placeholders like `your-username` and `your-feature-name` with your actual GitHub username and feature names when following the instructions.
+* Replace placeholders like `your-feature-name` with your actual GitHub username and feature names when following the instructions.
 * If you're new to Git and GitHub, you can find additional resources and tutorials on the [GitHub Guides](https://guides.github.com/) website.

 ---